jhudsl/tidyversecourse/docs/04-dataviz.md

 ![`theme()` allows us to tweak many parts of our plot](images/gslides/221.png)

-Any alterations to plot spacing/background, title, axis, and legend will all be made within `theme()`
+Any alterations to plot spacing/background, title, axis, and legend will all be made within `theme()`.

 ### Legends